 Having a cat as a pet can be a pleasure.
-Cats are mostly clean, nice smelling creatures which require almost no maintenance.
+Cats are mostly clean, nice smelling creatures that require almost no maintenance.
 Nevertheless, there are times when your cat might not smell as nice as you are used to.
-Flatulence from cats can be compared to that of a full grown human, in just how lethal and foul they are.
+Flatulence from cats can be compared to that of a full-grown human, in just how lethal and foul they are.

 While it is normal to observe some farting from your cat, it should not be lethal enough to consistently clear the room.
 There are a few questions you have to consider when trying to make the relationship between you and your cat better.

 - When does it become a health issue?